ssola/monachus/README.md

 $ngram = new Ngram($config);
 var_dump($ngram->parse($text));
 ```
 Do you need your own N-gram parser?
-Sure!
+No problem!
 You can create your own parsers as well.

 ```php
 class MyParser implements Monachus\Interfaces\NgramParserInterface